The private Four Hills Mobile Home Park is in Southeast Albuquerque

-Four Hills Mobile Home Park is a manufactured home community south of Central Avenue Southeast and Interstate 40.
-"There's speedy access to the freeway and great mountain views for sure," says Ashley Jones, the administrative assistant for the park and a resident.
+Four Hills Mobile Home Park is a manufactured home community in Albuquerque, south of Central Avenue Southeast and Interstate 40.
+"There's speedy access to the freeway and great mountain views for sure," says Ashley Jones, a resident and the administrative assistant for the park.
 Though it's not gated, Four Hills is private, and traffic is not permitted.
 "There are signs posted everywhere that it is a private community.
 And we don't allow soliciting here, so it's usually very quiet," Jones says.
 The park has five entrances and is separated into two sections, east and west, with Juan Tabo Boulevard Southeast between them.
 Four Hills has a small commercial area and offers a variety of conveniences and social activities, making it a connected community where people can get to know their neighbors.

 Manufactured homes, mainly from the 2000s and up

 Most of the manufactured homes date to the early 2000s or later, though some are older.
-Over a year, sales prices ranged from $73,000 to $140,000.
-Lot rental fees range from $655 to $750.
+Listing prices range from about $70,000 to $140,000 and lot rental fees range from about $650 to $750.
 The park has over 1,000 residential spaces, and though some new homes have been added to vacant lots in recent years, open space is in short supply.
 "We're pretty much at full capacity at this point," Jones says.

 Clubhouses, pools, playgrounds and social gatherings